Anti Corruption Policy

 II.
 Policy

-3. The Journal’s editor, staff or consultant are prohibited from directly or indirectly making, promising, authorising or offering anything of value to a non-Singapore government official on behalf of the Journal to secure an improper advantage, obtain or retain business, or direct business to any other person or entity.
-This prohibition includes payments to third parties where the Journal's editor, staff or consultant knows, or has reason to know, that the third-party will use any part of the payment for bribes.
-Although the PCA prohibits such payments to non-Singapore government officials, the Journal also prohibits editor, staff or consultant from making such payments to Singapore government officials.
+3. The editors and staff or consultant are prohibited from directly or indirectly making, promising, authorising or offering anything of value on behalf of the journal to secure an improper advantage, obtain or retain business, or direct business to any other person or entity.
+This prohibition includes payments to third parties where the editor, staff or consultant knows, or has reason to know, that the third-party will use any part of the payment for bribes.

 A. Cash and Non-Cash Payments: “Anything of Value”